Tiance-Zhang/infsci2470-final/Report.md

 Shuo Tian, Zhanghaoxiang Yin

-- We designed the Customer login,register page， Admin Customer login page
+- We designed the Customer login, register page，Admin Customer login page
 - We created the Commodity management pages which can add new products to website or delete existed products
-- We created js in routes document to help frontend get information from data base
+- We created js in routes document to help frontend get information from database
 - We created the shopping cart function and it also can calculate total price
 - We connected to the database to store customer accounts and product information